Nate96/time-tracker/reqs.md

 # Req9:
-When { report "task name" } is inputted, The system will will calculate the total house spent on the "task name"
+When { report "task name" } is inputted, The system will calculate the total house spent on the "task name"

 # Req10: